 In this simplified version, for both the medial/lateral (side-to-side) and the anterior/posterior (front-to-back), we will be looking at the solar (bottom) view of the hoof.

-Here’s some basic anatomy that’s helpful to reference for this blog:

-Let’s start with medial/lateral balance.
-Lay your ruler flat from the dimple of the central sulcus and keep it parallel with the true center of the frog.
-I mention the true center because some frogs may curve or slant a bit toward the apex, but if you stay on the track of the actual midpoint, you’ll have the correct results.
+Here’s a basic anatomy diagram that will be helpful to reference as you continue reading.Let’s start with medial/lateral balance.
+Lay your ruler flat across the dimple of the central sulcus and keep it parallel with the true center of the frog.
+I mention the true center of the frog because some frogs may curve or slant a bit toward the apex, but if you stay on the track of the actual midpoint, you’ll have more accurate results.
 Trace the edge of your ruler with a permanent marker.
 You should now have a straight line connecting the heel to the toe.

 Next, edge your ruler along the posterior part of the hoof to connect the points between the buttresses of the heels.
 This is likely the widest point of the frog.
 Trace with your marker.
 When you remove your marker and ruler, a 90 degree angle should exist between the lines that you have drawn.

 Once you have marked your apex, align your ruler from toe to heel along this point.
 Measure back approximately one inch from the frog apex.
 This should be the true midpoint of your horse’s hoof.
 Draw a line perpendicularly across the hoof.
 Circle each side of the frog to make a reference point for this spot within the collateral grooves.

-So now what?
-Ideally, 50% off the hoof is anterior of this line indicating the center of rotation and 50% is posterior to the line.
-Measure from the midline forward to the toe callus.
+What does this mean?
+Ideally, 50% off the hoof is anterior, or behind, this line and 50% is posterior, or in front of, this line.
+Measure from the mid-line forward to the toe callus.
 Make note of this measurement.
-Measure from the midline back to the heel buttress.
+Measure from the mid-line back to the heel buttress.
 Compare to your first measurement of the anterior portion of the hoof.
 They should be similar dimensions.